Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Introducing Lionsberg.md

 No [[Old]] / existing organization, institution, or system of governance can impose the [[Lionsberg System]] on its constituent beings from above, as this would violate the [[Sovereignty]] and [[Self Governance]] of those [[Individuals]].

-However any existing organizations, institution, or system of governance can _invite_ its constituents to, in addition to their citizenship(s) in whatever existing forms, also take up their universal citizenship in [[LIONSBERG]].
+However any existing organizations, institution, or system of governance can _invite_ its constituents to, in addition to their citizenship(s) in whatever existing forms, also take up their universal citizenship in [[Lionsberg]].

-The degree to which any [[Old]] system or domain is participating in [[LIONSBERG]] can be judged by evaluating where its population is at along the [[Lionsberg Adoption Curve]].
+The degree to which any [[Old]] system or domain is participating in [[Lionsberg]] can be judged by evaluating where its population is at along the [[Lionsberg Adoption Curve]].

 ___
-The short term objective between Q4 2022 and Q4 2029 is to continuously improve the [[Quality]] of [[LIONSBERG]] as a 1.
+The short term objective between Q4 2022 and Q4 2029 is to continuously improve the [[Quality]] of [[Lionsberg]] as a 1.
 Community 2.
 Platform and 3.
 Experience that connects and empowers the universal "group of groups" / [[Force For Good]] as we advance together towards our overarching and uniting [[Meta Goal]] within the boundaries of our overarching and uniting [[Universal Values]].

 ____
 As outlined on the [[Lionsberg Adoption Curve]] page,